High Performance Computing (HPC) can be accessed by UTS researchers via the eResearch HPCC (High Performance Computing Cluster).

 The HPCC consists of:

-- Seventeen nodes for compute, one node for login and a head node.
+- Twenty nodes for compute, one node for login and a head node.

 - Some nodes contain GPU processing units.
 Either dual Nvidia Tesla K80 or a Tesla P100.